RedEM-RP/redemrp_infection/README.md

 # redemrp_infection
-This resource add's a disease in Armadillo
+This resource adds a disease in Armadillo

 ## 1. Installation
 add ```ensure redemrp_infection``` to your server.cfg